 Despite the current fluctuations of the share market, there are still healthy returns to be had, provided you seek out expert advice and don’t bank on getting rich quickly.

 At this point it’s important to emphasise that the value of shares and funds tends to be much more volatile than that of property.
 Short-term investment over, say, just a few months, may reap rewards but by the same token may also see your investments fall sharply.
 As a general rule, the longer you are able, or prepared, to remain invested in the stock market, the better your prospect of getting returns that outperform interest rates offered by savings accounts.
-These investments should ideally be made with an intention to remain invested for a minimum of 2 years or more – in that respect little different to buying a property.
+These investments should ideally be made with an intention to remain invested for a minimum of two years or more – in that respect little different to buying a property.

 Many people use margin loans as a means of growing their investment portfolio.
 A margin loan is essentially a custom product designed for borrowers who intend using the money to buy shares.
 A margin loan can be viewed as allowing quick entry into the investment market and thus, having your money working for you instantly rather than toiling away and saving for that ever-elusive deposit on a home.

 While the great Australian dream remains the goal for many, each interest rate rise impacts significantly on mortgage affordability.
 Prudent investing in the stock market with the help of a margin loan may be worth considering.